BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Aristotelian/Aquinas.md

 - Aquinas and his successors, therefore, do not seem to be natural-law moralists.
 Though they take the precepts of natural law to include fundamental moral principles, they do not take moral facts to be reducible to facts about natural law.
 On the contrary, Aquinas takes facts about natural law to consist in those facts about rational nature that underlie his account of the virtues
 - In Aquinas’ view, a rule belongs to natural law because it is morally right and prescribes what ftis rational nature.
 Even for positive law, his test of validity is not purely procedural; it must have been enjoined by legitimate authority, but it must also be just.
 It is even more obvious that for natural law moral rightness is prior to any legislation.
 The basic principles underlying legal validity, therefore, are indicative laws, moral principles that do not rely on moral necessity imposed by will.
 - Aquinas’ conception of freewill is consistent with the compatibilist arguments against Bramhall.
+- the degree of happiness that we can achieve in this life is incomplete